JakeMWu/TMDB_films_EDA/README.md

 # TMDB_films_EDA

- Data wrangling and EDA of TMDB film dataset
+Digital Futures Project for programmatic Data Wrangling.
+It was done over 1 work day and included the notebook itself and a notebook presentation.